garylirocks/quickrefs/azure-active-directory.markdown

 - User types:
   - Member (could be defined in this AAD, another AAD, or synced from on-prem AD)
-  - Guest (accounts from other cloud providers)
+  - Guest (accounts from other cloud providers, with "#EXT#" in the name)
 - If a user is assigned a Azure AD role, then the user is called an **administrator**
 - Users with Global Administrator or User Administrator role can create new users
 - When you delete an account, the account remains in suspended state for 30 days